Gina Haspel

 Gina Cheri Walker Haspel (born October 1, 1956) is an American national security expert who was the seventh director of the Central Intelligence Agency (CIA) from May 21, 2018, to January 20, 2021.
-She was the agency's deputy director from 2017 to 2018 under Mike Pompeo, and became acting director on April 26, 2018, after Pompeo became U.S. secretary of state.
-She was later nominated and confirmed to the role, making her the first woman to become CIA director on a permanent basis.
+She was previously the agency's deputy director from 2017 to 2018 under Mike Pompeo, and became acting director on April 26, 2018, after Pompeo became U.S. secretary of state.
+Following her nomination and confirmation to the role, she was appointed by President Donald Trump as the first woman to become CIA director on a permanent basis.

 Early life

 Haspel was born Gina Cheri Walker on October 1, 1956, in Ashland, Kentucky.
 Her father served in the United States Air Force.
 She has four siblings.

 Haspel attended high school in the United Kingdom.
 She was a student at the University of Kentucky for three years and transferred for her senior year to the University of Louisville, where she graduated in May 1978 with a Bachelor of Science in languages and journalism.
 From 1980 to 1981, she worked as a civilian library coordinator at Fort Devens in Massachusetts.
 She received a paralegal certificate from Northeastern University in 1982 and worked as a paralegal until she was hired by the CIA.